 SHORT LIST OF SONGWRITERS RIPPED OFF:

 Willie Dixon (passed on), Howlin Wolf (passed on), Anne Bredon, The Nightcaps (still pissed off), Steve Perron (passed on), Lanier Grieg (passed on, which songs?
-Well here’s a clue: allegedly WFTB, MF, SL), Sonny Boy Williamson II (passed on), Bukka White (passed on), Robert Johnson (passed on), Tom Vickers (allegedly: reportedly still bummed out, making no comments), Billy Etheridge, Kurt Linhof, Jake Holmes (allegedly: “Dazed And Confused”, if there is any doubt just listen to his original, earliest dated, copyrighted version on Youtube, it took him 40 years to sue for this mega-hit), Linden Hudson (still here and still very pissed off, read the many press clippings and book excerpts if you have doubts), etc.
+Well here’s a clue: allegedly WFTB, MF, SL), Sonny Boy Williamson II (passed on), Bukka White (passed on), Robert Johnson (passed on), Tom Vickers (allegedly: reportedly still bummed out, making no comments), Billy Etheridge, Kurt Linhof, Jake Holmes (allegedly: “Dazed And Confused”, if there is any doubt just listen to his original, earliest dated, copyrighted version on Youtube at: https://www.youtube.com/watch?v=pTsvs-pAGDc , the famous JP denies he took this song, it took Jake Holmes 40 years to sue for this mega-hit), Linden Hudson (still here and still very pissed off, read the many press clippings and book excerpts if you have doubts), etc.